getgrav/grav-learn/pages/07.hosting/siteground/docs.md

 ![](phpinfo-1.png)

-Also you should be able to scroll down and see a section called **Zend OPcache**:
+You should also be able to scroll down and see a section called **Zend OPcache**:

 ![](phpinfo-2.png)